Home

 The new regional DAB service for Oxfordshire is now operational on Block 10B from the Beckley Transmitter.

-In addition, the much-awaited local DAB services for Northamptonshire, Bedfordshire and Hertfordshire launched in February 2013 on Block 10D - from Sandy Heath, Bow Brickhill (Milton Keynes) and Zouches Farm (Luton) transmitters.
+Local DAB services for Northamptonshire, Bedfordshire and Hertfordshire launched in 2013 on Block 10D - from the Sandy Heath, Bow Brickhill (Milton Keynes), Chepping Wycombe (High Wycombe) and Zouches Farm (Luton) transmitters.

 Since the UK DAB radio service incorporates digital error correction technology, good reception of your local transmitter may be possible by using the telescopic aerial provided with many portable DAB radios.

-As with all digital services, reliable DAB reception requires enough signal margin to avoid signal dropout or audio breakup which generally results in an obvious and rather irritating burbling sound.
+As with all digital services, reliable DAB reception requires enough signal margin to avoid signal dropout or audio break-up, which generally results in a rather irritating burbling sound.

 To improve DAB reception in weak signal areas an external aerial is recommended.
-Alternatively, installing an high gain indoor DAB aerial in the loft (attic) may significantly improve reception.
+Alternatively, installation of a high gain indoor DAB aerial in the loft (attic) may significantly improve reception.

 The author uses a DAB 5 Element Aerial which is directional and delivers around 50% more signal than an Omnidirectional DAB Dipole.
-Signal attenuation from roof tiles at Band III VHF frequencies is somewhat less than at UHF TV, so indoor DAB aerials can sometimes work reasonably well.
+Signal attenuation from roof tiles at Band III VHF frequencies is somewhat less than at UHF TV, so indoor DAB aerials can work well, especially when they point through tiles alone.

 Directional DAB aerials, (also known as 'beam' or 'yagi antennas') are ideal to improve DAB reception in poor signal areas or for out of region reception.

-DAB utilises a single frequency network for National Services, but regional UK DAB transmissions currently occupy a small number of channels.
-This means that DX DAB reception is technically feasible for UK regional and local DAB radio stations.
+DAB utilises a single frequency network (SFN) for National Services, but regional UK DAB transmissions currently occupy other channels.
+This means that long distance DAB reception (DAB DX) is technically feasible for UK regional and local DAB radio stations.

-However long distance DAB reception tends to be hampered by co-channel interference problems, especially during high atmospheric pressure.
+However DAB DX tends to be hampered by co-channel interference problems, especially during high atmospheric pressure.

-For example the author's London DAB reception can suffer a high bit error rate under these circumstances and on occasions drop out, probably due to the interference from other DAB transmitters transmitting the London multiplexes one of which is Guildford which is near line-of-sight from Newbury.
+For example the author's London DAB reception can suffer a high bit error rate under these circumstances and on occasions drop out, probably due to the interference from other DAB transmitters transmitting the London multiplexes, like Crystal Palace.
+The Guildford DAB transmitter offers the best reception in Newbury.

 My first taste of DAB DX came on October 27th 2009, when good reception of Leicester Sound and BBC Leicester from Copt Oak was possible in Newbury on my Pure DAB Radio with its built-in telescopic aerial (at a distance of approximately 100 miles).